LaboratorioBioinformatica/vHULK/README.md

 * [Biopython](http://biopython.org/) - Handling biological sequences
 * [Tensorflow](https://www.tensorflow.org/) - Google's Deep Neural Networks libraries

-To install these Python libraries, there are usually two ways: pip or conda.
+To install these dependencies, there are usually two ways: pip or [conda](https://www.anaconda.com/products/individual).
-We strongly recomend creation of a specific conda environment for running v.HULK containing the installed dependencies.
+We strongly recomend the creation of a specific conda environment containing the installed libraries and tools.
+In this way, everything will be set with the following commands:
-For example:

 ```
+conda create -n vHULK -c biobuilds perl=5.22 python=3.6
+conda install -n vHULK -c bioconda prokka hmmer
-conda create --name vHULK python=3.6 numpy scipy biopython tensorflow pandas
+conda install -n vHULK -c bioconda numpy pandas scipy biopython tensorflow=2.2.0
 conda activate vHULK
 ```

+Obs: Some people have been facing issues with newer versions of Prokka.
+To avoid such problems, we froze specific version above which we know for sure they work.

 ### Installing

-Getting v.HULK ready to run is as simple as cloning this Github project or download and extract it to a directory inside your computer:
+Getting vHULK ready to run is as simple as cloning this Github project or download and extract it to a directory inside your computer:

 ```
 git clone https://github.com/LaboratorioBioinformatica/v.HULK